Sequences

 - : int list = [0; 1; 1; 2; 3; 5; 8; 13; 21; 34]

 Why is it so?
 The key difference lies in the recursive call fibs n (n + m).
 In the former definition, the application is complete because fibs is provided with all the arguments it expects.
 In the latter definition, the application is partial because the () argument is missing.
-Since evaluation is eager in OCaml, in the former case, evaluation of the recursive call is triggered and a non-terminating looping occurs.
-In contrast, in the latter case, the partially applied function is immediately returned as a closure.
+Since evaluation is eager in OCaml, in the former case evaluation of the recursive call is triggered again and again, without ever terminating (this is what "looping recursion" in the error message refers to).
+In the latter case, the partially applied function is immediately returned as a closure.

 Sequences are functions, as stated by their type: